apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    -  Type.
-CloudStack supports four types of affinity groups. "host anti-affinity", "host affinity", "non-strict host affinity" and "non-strict host anti-affinity". "host anti-affinity" indicates that the VMs in this group should avoid being placed on the same host with each other. "host affinity" on the other hand indicates that VMs in this group should be placed on the same host.
+CloudStack supports four types of affinity groups. "host anti-affinity", "host affinity", "non-strict host affinity" and "non-strict host anti-affinity". "host anti-affinity" indicates that the VMs in this group must not be placed on the same host with each other. "host affinity" on the other hand indicates that VMs in this group must be placed on the same host.
-      "non-strict host anti-affinity" indicates that VMs in this group are tried to be deployed to different hosts but not mandatory.
+      "non-strict host anti-affinity" indicates that VMs in this group should be deployed to different hosts.
-      "non-strict host affinity" indicates that VMs in this group are tried to be deployed to same hosts but not mandatory.
+      "non-strict host affinity" indicates that VMs in this group shouldn’t be deployed to same hosts.

 Assign a New VM to an Affinity Group